AraBlocks/RFCs/README.md

 ### 3.2 Submission - How To Open A RFC

-Submissions of a RFC should occur be following the steps outlined in this section.
+The submission of a RFC should follow the steps outlined in this section.

 1. Fork the RFC repo http://github.com/AraBlocks/rfcs
 2. Copy `0000-template.md` to `text/0000-my-feature.md` (where